Every year, thousands of young people across California face the difficult transition to adulthood without consistent support systems.

 Our commitment doesn’t end when the Intensive concludes—it grows from there.

-Throughout the year, True-North Initiative provides structured follow-up through prevention-education workshops, case management, and mentor check-ins.
 We assist with education, employment readiness, benefits navigation, and life-planning so that each participant has a clear path forward and a trusted network beside them.

 Looking ahead, True-North Initiative aims to establish a Community-Centered Apartment Program—a small, drug-free, trauma-informed living space for foster and system-involved youth stabilizing after the Intensive.